iScsc/blog.iscsc.fr/src/content/posts/manage-fork-repository-locally-and-remotely/index.md

 To make it simple, forks are copies of a repository you want to work on.
 This way, you can work on your version of the repository, create branches, experiment stuff, commit and pull request.

 On many repositories you will not have the write access.
-Yet, you can still propose changes by forking the repository, working on it, and when finished, pull requesting the original repository you made the fork from.
+Yet, you can still propose changes by forking the repository, working on it, and when finished, opening a pull request on the original repository you made the fork from.

 ### How to make one